HomeLatest NewsStartupsNav raises $44 million in Series C funding led by Goldman Sachs

 Preferred Source of Google

-Business financial management app that helps small find the financing by giving them free access to business and personal credit reports from major commercial and consumer credit bureaus, announced it has raised $44.8 million in Series C equity capital.
+Business financial management app Nav that helps small business find the financing by giving them free access to business and personal credit reports from major commercial and consumer credit bureaus, announced it has raised $44.8 million in Series C equity capital.

-Goldman Sachs Principal Strategic Investments led Nav’s Series C round with participation from Point72 Ventures, Experian Ventures, Aries, and CreditEase Fintech Investment Fund.
-Nav will use the funding to expand enterprise partnerships, introduce more small business owners to its platform and drive additional data insights for its customers.
+Goldman Sachs Principal Strategic Investments led Nav’s Series C round with participation from Point72 Ventures, Ventures, Aries, and CreditEase Fintech Investment Fund.
+Nav will use the funding to expand enterprise partnerships, introduce more small business owners to its platform and drive additional insights for its customers.

 “Imagine a single platform that uses data to anticipate and deliver all of a small business owner’s financial needs,” said Levi King, Co-Founder and CEO of Nav.
 “Because we can see the pattern of everything from who gets approved for financing to who has strong cash flow, we can solve for the myriad financial considerations for small businesses.
 This also means we’re doing legwork for lenders by matching them to the most appropriate candidates.”